2022 Belgian Grand Prix

 The 2022 Belgian Grand Prix (officially known as the Formula 1 Rolex Belgian Grand Prix 2022) was a Formula One motor race held on 28 August 2022 at the Circuit de Spa-Francorchamps in Stavelot, Belgium.
 The race ran over a distance of 44 laps and was the 78th overall running of the Belgian Grand Prix, the 67th time the event has been held as part of the Formula One World Championship and the 55th World Championship race held at the Circuit de Spa-Francorchamps.
 The race was won by defending winner Max Verstappen.
+This was also the 350th Grand Prix entry for Alpine driver, Fernando Alonso.

 Background

 The event was held across the weekend of the 26–28 August.
 It was the fourteenth round of the 2022 Formula One World Championship.
 The race marked the beginning of the second half of the 2022 championship following the summer break.
 A technical directive was introduced at this round to limit the amount of porpoising and bottoming out, following safety and legal concerns in the first half of the season.
 The FIA's proposal was for a specific addition to Article 3.15.8 of the technical regulations, addressing the flexibility of the plank underneath a car.
 The changes were initially proposed to come into force at the French Grand Prix in July, before being pushed back in order to give teams enough time to comply with the directive.